 - No. However, additional procedures to lift the lip farther are possible.
 It is generally recommended to err towards a more conservative, though effective, lift for those reasons.

 - Does a lip lift affect the shape of the nose?

-- No. The lip lift does not alter the shape of the nose.
+- No. The lip lift has not been shown to permanently alter the shape of the nose.
 However, as expected after most surgical procedures, post-operative swelling can affect the surrounding tissue.
 As a result, the base of the nose often temporarily swells along with the upper lip itself.

-- Is there a "lip lift" procedure for the bottom lip?
+- Is there an equivalent "lip lift" procedure for the bottom lip?

-- No. While there are surgical procedures available to reduce the size of the lower lip, there is no surgical corollary to the lip lift for the lower lip.
+- No matching equivalent procedure is available.
+While there are surgical procedures available to reduce the size of the lower lip, there is no surgical corollary to the lip lift for the lower lip.
 Options to increase the volume of the lower lip include hyaluronic acid dermal fillers, fat augmentation, and the placement of SMAS (deep fascia) taken during a facelift procedure.

 - Why do individuals who receive tooth veneers or undergo other cosmetic dental procedures often seek a lip lift?

-- Youthful lips often sit apart at rest, demonstrating 1 - 3 mm of tooth show.
-This tooth show is eliminated as the upper lip lengthens with age.
+- Youthful lips often sit apart at rest, demonstrating approximately 1 - 3 mm of tooth show in many individuals.
+This tooth show can be reduced or eliminated as the upper lip lengthens with age.
 The lip lift can restore some of this tooth show and, therefore, newly straight and white teeth.
 The lip lift and veneers are two components of peri-oral rejuvenation.